jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **II.
 Building The Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
 With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong" as we play the game.
 In short, The Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
-Starting Starfleet**: Once we can see ourselves in The Life Star "telescope" we'll use it to design digital tools detached from the Industrial Age.
+Starting Starfleet**: Once we can see ourselves in The Life Star "telescope," we'll use it to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics.
 Then I added some evolutionary biology because I think it and political philosophy are similar, if not the same, fields.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

 **No More Magic - The End of Movies**: Like Silicon Valley is today, Hollywood was once a pillar of innovation.
-By mastering modern technology "the movies" became an affordable and fun night out for the middle class.
+By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
-All because the industry used modern technology to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if our economy doesn't upgrade to the Internet Age soon.
+All because the industry used modern technology to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry and foreshadows what's to come if our economy doesn't upgrade to the Internet Age soon.
 Note, much of what I learned about humanity's transition from the Industrial Age to the Internet Age I learned by studying the movie industry in this article.

 **The 2008 Economic Crisis Was Only the Beginning**: In the Medieval Age, the sword and scepter were the ultimate levers of power.
-These were replaced by the muskets of a civilizian military and the gavel of a blind justice system.
-In the same fasion, whether we like it or not, the Industrial Age ultimate levers of power such as centralized databases, claim systems, and stock trading systems are crumbling so they can be replaced by Internet Age technology.
+These were replaced by the muskets of a civilian-military and the gavel of a blind justice system.
+In the same fashion, whether we like it or not, the Industrial Age ultimate levers of power are crumbling so they can be replaced by Internet Age technology.
 That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness; his time in the sun is over.
 I was writing this article in 2006 and finished up in 2009.
 Like _A New Philosophy_, it says we need to upgrade our way of life to digital technology but is cruder in doing so.

 ![old philosophy in a new world]((https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632) _The land of perpetual profit.
 We're never going to get there with Left/Right politics.
 [Credit: Philip Straub](https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632)._